 - Vinpocetine can also cause a condition called agranulocytosis.
 This is a situation in which your white blood cells drop in number, causing your immune system to weaken.
 Therefore Vinpocetine can be dangerous for people whose immune system is already weak.
 These include people with HIV or AIDS, those with organ transplants, or those who are on chemotherapy.

 - Those with bleeding disorders should not take it because it can slow blood clotting, thus worsening their condition.
 This includes those taking anticlotting drugs like Coumadin

 - Those taking antiplatelet drugs like Plavix should also not take it

 - Those who intend to have an operation two weeks before the surgery.
 Also, those coming out of surgery should not take it at least for two weeks after the operation.
 The reason for this is to avoid the chance of excessive bleeding.

 Vinpocetine can either be consumed as a pure compound in pills or capsules or as a supplement formulation.

 No single dose exists, and it will depend on your condition and goal.

-Generally, daily doses of between 15mg to 60 mg is recommended, taken in three parts together with a meal.
+Generally, daily doses of between 15mg to 60 mg are recommended, taken in three parts together with a meal.
 It has been found that taking it with food actually increases its bioavailability in the gut by between 60% to 100% compared with taking it without food.